 A big part of test prep comes down to timing.
 Test dates for college admissions exams are set well in advance and should be the goal posts for planning an effective preparation strategy.
-That said, when should students officially start their test prep?
+That said, when should students officially start studying for the SAT, ACT or PSAT?

-First, the long answer: it depends on the student, their needs, and their goals.
+First, the long answer: knowing when to starting preparing for these exams depends on the student, their needs, and their goals.
 Here are some common scenarios and some suggested plans for how and when to approach test prep efforts.

 The college-bound high school freshman or sophomore

-For students that enter high school looking to establish their college-bound track, test prep can (and should) start early.
+For students that enter high school looking to establish their college-bound track, you should start preparing for these exams early: